zenotech/netcdf-c/docs/compression.md

 nc_create(), nc_def_grp(), or associated inquiry functions such as nc_inq_ncid().

-2. *varid* -- Variable ID
+2. *varid* -- Variable ID as returned by *nc_def_var*.

 3. *algorithm* -- This specifies the name of the compression algorithm to use (e.g. "zip", "bzip2", etc).

-4. *nparams* -- This specifies the number of valid paramters in the params vector.
+4. *argc* -- The number of elements in the argv argument.

-5. *params* -- This specifies the parameters for the specified compression algorithm.
+5. *argv* -- This specifies the parameters for the specified compression algorithm.

 The possible return codes are as follows.